Applications for the 2022 season are now closed.

 - Outside of monetary resources provided by the Residency, what are some tools that you would like to have facilitated for the development of the Commission?

-- Submit the contact info for one professional reference.
+- Submit the contact info for 1-2 professional references.

 - Does your practice exist within or interface with disciplines outside the arts?
 (100 words)